nickeubank/mids_coursera/class_4.md

 ## WEEK FOUR

-- Theme: Getting Help in Learning More
+- Theme: Getting Help in Learning More; Other Things
 - Learning objective:
   - Data Science is changing quickly, so you will have to keep learning constantly

+### Forums

 - How to post on stackoverflow
   - MWE, etiquette, problems of gender
 - Posting on github

+### Accessibility Tech

+- Data science resources for accessibility